-Beaumaris lies at the easterly end of Anglesey, situated across the Menai Strait from Bangor and Snowdonia.
+Beaumaris Pier lies at the eastern end of Anglesey, across the Menai Strait from Bangor and Snowdonia.

-On and off restoration work has been ongoing ever since, with the usual passing of the financial responsibly buck by various ‘representatives’ of the community.
+On and off restoration work has been ongoing ever since, with the usual passing of the financial responsibility buck by various ‘representatives’ of the community.

 In the 1960s the pier became unsafe and was closed to the public and threatened with demolition.
-A local yachtswoman, Miss Mary Burton, made a large private donation to ensure the pier was saved for the town.
-With ownership passing to Beaumaris Town Council, they restored the residual structure and then ownership passed to the Isle of Anglesey Borough Council who also undertook repairs.
+At this point a local yachtswoman, Miss Mary Burton, stepped in and made a large private donation to ensure the pier was saved for the town.
+With ownership passing to Beaumaris Town Council, they restored the residual structure, before transferring ownership to the Isle of Anglesey Borough Council, who also undertook repairs.